Meet the School of Music Instructors

 Lauren Wilson has resided in Dunnellon Florida for over 13 years.
 Lauren is currently in her sophomore year at the College of Central Florida majoring in Music Education.
 Lauren has been playing and performing music since she was a child.
 Lauren joined the team of music instructors at FBC Ocala's School of Music in the spring 2013 teaching piano and violin.

 Lauren was singing at the age of 3, and began learning the violin at the age of 5.
-She has performed for weddings, funerals, nursing homes and other special occasions.
+She has performed for many special occasions.
 She has been a member of several orchestras; these include The Ocala Youth Symphony and The Villages Community Philharmonic Orchestra.
 She was a special guest of The Orlando Philharmonic Orchestra featuring Violin Virtuoso Joshua Bell.
-Lauren knew early in her music training that she had a gift for teaching; she loves sharing her love of music to others and knowing she is contributing to another's happiness.
-Lauren began teaching 5 years ago, and has had much experience with different learning styles and ages.
-Her students range from 80's to under 10 years old.
-Lauren believes that anyone can learn!
-Concurrently, Lauren has been invited to perform at Carnegie Hall in February of 2013.
+In February 2013 Lauren fulfilled a lifelong dream and performed at Carnegie Hall.
+Lauren knew early in her music training that she had a gift for teaching; she loves sharing her love of music to others.
+Lauren began teaching in 2008, and has had much experience with different learning types and ages.
 Lauren is an accomplished musician who not only loves music, but also wants to inspire others for many generations to come.